jorenchik/math-logic-cheatsheet/main.typ

 *Theorem 4.3.3.* All formulas that can be derived in classical predicate logic
 $[L_1−L_15,#[MP],#[Gen]]$ are logically valid.
 In this logic it is not possible to derive contradictions, it is consistent.

+=== Gödel’s theorem usage for task solving

+This theorem gives us new method to conclude that some formula $F$ is derivable in classical predicate logic: instead of trying to derive $F$ by using axioms, rules of inference, deduction theorem, T 2.3.1 and other helping tools, we can just prove that $F$ is logically valid (by showing that none of interpretations can make it false).
+If we manage to do so, then we can announce: according to Gödel’s theorem, $F$ is derivable in classical predicate logic
+$[L_1−L_15,#[MP],#[Gen]]$.

+= Tableaux algorithm

+== Step 1.

+We will solve the task from the opposite: append to the hypotheses $F_1, dots F_n$ negation of formula $G$, and obtain the set $F_1, dots, F_n, ¬G$.
+When you will do homework or test, you shouldn’t forget this, because if you work with the set $F_1, ..., F_n, G$, then obtained result will not give an answer whether $G$ is derivable or not.
+You should keep this in mind also when the task has only one formula, e.g., verify, whether formula $(A→B)→((B→C)→(A→C))$ is derivable.
+Then from the beginning you should append negation in front:
+¬((A→B)→((B→C)→(A→C))) and then work further.
+Instead of the set $F_1, dots, F_n, ¬G$ we can always check one formula $F_1∧...∧F_n∧¬G$.
+Therefore, our task (theoretically) is reducing to the task: given some predicate language formula F, verify, whether it is satisfiable or not.

+== Step 2.

+Before applying the algorithm, you first should translate formula to the so-called negation normal form.
+We can use the possibilities provided by Substitution theorem.
+First, implications are replaced with negations and
+disjunctions:

+$
+(A→B)↔¬A∨B
+$

+Then we apply de Morgan laws to get negations close to the atoms:

+$
+¬(A∨B)↔¬A∧¬B equiv \
+¬(A∧B)↔¬A∨¬B
+$

+In such way all negations are carried exactly before atoms.
+After that we can remove double negations:

+$
+¬¬A↔A
+$

+Example: $(p→q)→q$.

+First get rid of implications: $¬(¬p∨q)∨q$.

+Then apply de Morgan law: $(¬¬p∧¬q)∨q$.

+Then get rid of double negations: $(p∧¬q)∨q$.

+Now we have obtained equivalent formula in negation normal form – formula only has conjunctions and disjunctions, and all negations appear only in front of atoms.

+== Step 3.

+Next, we should build a tree, vertices of which are formulas.
+In the root of the tree we put our formula.
+Then we have two cases.

++ If vertex is formula A∧B, then each branch that goes through this vertex is extended with vertices A and B.
++ If vertex is a formula A∨B, then in place of continuation we have branching into vertex A and vertex B.

+In both cases, the initial vertex is marked as processed.
+Algorithm continues to process all cases 1 and 2 until all non-atomic vertices have been processed.

+== Step 4.

+When the construction of the tree is finished, we need to analyze and make conclusions.
+When one branch has some atom both with and without a negation (e.g., $A$ and $¬A$), then it is called closed branch.
+Other branches are called open branches.

+*Theorem.* If in constructed tree, there exists at least one open branch, then formula in the root is satisfiable.
+And vice versa – if all branches in the tree are closed, then formula in the root is unsatisfiable.